Mishrat Jahan Moushumi

-Mosammat Mishrat Jahan Moushumi (মিসরাত জাহান মৌসুমী; born 8 June 2001) is a Bangladeshi professional women's footballer who plays as a midfielder or winger for both the Bangladesh Women's Football League club Bashundhara Kings Women and the Bangladesh women's national football team.
-Currently, she is the captain of the Bangladesh women's national U19 team which won the 2018 SAFF U-18 Women's Championship.
+Mosammat Mishrat Jahan Moushumi (মোসাম্মত মিসরাত জাহাঁ মৌসুমী, /bn/; born 8 June 2001) is a Bangladeshi professional women's footballer who plays as a midfielder or winger.

+Moushumi has captained the Bangladesh women's national U19 team which won the 2018 SAFF U-18 Women's Championship.
 She was also the member of AFC U-14 Girls' Regional Championship – South and Central winning Bangladesh U-14 team in Nepal in 2015.
-She played all matches at 2017 AFC U-16 Women's Championship qualification which held in Dhaka, Bangladesh.
+She played all matches at 2017 AFC U-16 Women's Championship qualification, which held in Dhaka, Bangladesh.

 Early years

 Mishrat Jahan Moushumi was born on 8 June 2001 in Palichara, Rangpur.

-Playing career
+Early career

-Moushumi first played in 2011, Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Palichara Primary Govt.
-School, Rangpur and they were runner up that year.
+Moushumi first played in 2011, Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for 1 No. Palichara Govt.
+Primary School, Rangpur and they were runner up that year.
 She also played in the 2012, Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament where they became champion.
 Then, she selected for Bangladesh U14 team.